 How to Prune Hedges for Optimum Health

 Hedge maintenance is a simple process that can be easily integrated into a landscape routine.
-Pruning and trimming hedges contributes to its overall health and keeps it to the desired size.
+Many people have been asking about How to trim hedges.
+Pruning hedges contributes to its overall health and keeps it to the desired size.

 InstantHedge delivers uniformly pruned, finished hedges, so a simple annual maintenance trim is all that is required.
 In the first year of installation, pruning should be kept to a minimum to allow the hedge to acclimate to space.
 Vigorous shoots that outgrow their companions can be clipped, but that is it.

 In the second year of growth and beyond, annual hedge trimming should begin.
 Frequency and intensity will depend on the hedge type.
 Slow-growing hedges (like Emerald Green Arborvitae) may only need a trim once every 2-3 years, while fast-growing hedges (like Green Giant Arborvitae or laurels) may need 2 trims per year, especially if they are intended to be a compact, formal hedge.
 Pruning requirements for some of our most popular hedges can be found in the following tables:

 Light Pruning ‘<1x’ per Year

 Emerald Green Arborvitae, Hicks Yew, Holly, Arrowwood Viburnum, Purple Beech

 Virescens Western Red Cedar, American Arborvitae, Portuguese Laurel, Schip Laurel, Fagus Sylvatica, Green Mountain Boxwood, Royal Star Magnolia, Bald Cypress, Teton Firethorn, European Hornbeam

 Regular Pruning 2x per Year

 Green Giant Arborvitae, English Laurel, Flame Amur Maple